-- Elementary School :: Engineering Academies for Young Minds
+- Elementary School :: Academies for Young Minds

-The Colorado School of Mines K-12 Student Outreach Program is pleased to announce four new summer camps, for students entering grades 3-5, that will challenge them to solve problems using the Engineering Design Process.
-Children are born engineers, fascinated with building and taking things apart to see how they work.
-These new camps will encourage them to be innovative and use creative problem-solving by engaging them in fun, hands-on activities.
+The Colorado School of Mines K-12 Student Outreach Program is excited to announce new summer camps for elementary school-aged students for 2015!
+These camps will provide an enriching environment and will encourage your child to be innovative and use creative problem-solving by engaging them in fun, hands-on activities.

 - Middle School :: Discover STEM Camp

 Discover STEM is a week-long summer camp held on-campus at Colorado School of Mines.
 Designed to introduce middle school students, grades 6-8, to science, technology, engineering and mathematical concepts, its goal is to create an environment where students have fun while learning new skills.
 More information is available on the Colorado School of Mines Trefny Institute for Educational Innovation website, http://inside.mines.edu/CASTEM-Discover.

 To participate in the summer 2015 camps, students must be entering 6th, 7th or 8th grade in the fall of 2015.